-The law generally applies to all group health plans maintained by private-sector employers with 20 or more employees, or by state or local governments.
-The law does not apply to plans sponsored by the Federal Government or by churches and certain church-related organizations.
+COBRA generally applies to all group health plans maintained by private-sector employers (with at least 20 employees) or by state and local governments.
+The law does not apply, however, to plans sponsored by the Federal Government or by churches and certain church-related organizations.
 In addition, many states have laws similar to COBRA, including those that apply to health insurers of employers with less than 20 employees (sometimes called mini-COBRA).
 Check with your state insurance commissioner's office to see if such coverage is available to you.